chibisnorlax/acnhfaq/faq/villagers/gifting.md

 *Credit to `Soleil#6271` on Discord for writing and maintaining this list!*

-#### Sub-Notes:
+1. Wall-mounted furniture is not safe even though it's not visibly displayed, because enough of it will overload a villager's inventory to the point where they will start removing wall-mounted furniture and surface furniture.
-<sup>1</sup>: *Wall-mounted furniture is not safe even though it's not visibly displayed, because enough of it will overload a villager's inventory to the point where they will start removing wall-mounted furniture and surface furniture.*
+2. Birthday-gifted/mailed shoes don't get physically placed but go directly to their wardrobe.
-<sup>2</sup>: *Birthday-gifted/mailed shoes don't get physically placed but go directly to their wardrobe.*
+3. Birthday-gifted/mailed rugs don't get physically placed but are stored in their inventory.
-<sup>3</sup>: *Birthday-gifted/mailed rugs don't get physically placed but are stored in their inventory.*
+4. Although you can't hand-gift vaulting pole, ladder, villager photos, or posters, mailing these will actually cause them to get added to their inventory.
-<sup>4</sup>: *Although you can't hand-gift vaulting pole, ladder, villager photos, or posters, mailing these will actually cause them to get added to their inventory.*
+{: .fs-3}

 ## If I complete X quest for my villager, will they keep that item in their inventory?
 It depends on the type of quest and friendship levels!
 These are the storing rules for quests: